gsi-ee/go4/README.txt

   This Go4 distribution can be built with Qt 4.4.x and higher (also with Qt 3.3.x) Most modern Linux distributions provide Qt libraries, utilities and include files.
-  Typically one should install libqt4 and libqt4-devel packages (or libqt3 and libqt3-devel).
+  Typically one should install libqt4-devel packages (or libqt3-devel).
   Normally Go4 able to detect major version of such Qt installation and will compile either Qt4 (or Qt3) based GUI.
-  If both Qt3 and Qt4 version are installed, use "withqt" makefile flag to select required version.
-It is especially necessary for system, where Qt3 installation automatically sets QTDIR variable, therefore to compile Go4 with version Qt4, one should call "make withqt=4".
+  If both Qt3 and Qt4 version are installed, use "withqt" makefile flag to select prefered version of qt.
+It is especially necessary for systems, where Qt3 installation automatically sets QTDIR variable.
+In that case call "make withqt=4" to compile go4 with Qt4.
 It is recommended to use Qt4 version of GUI.

   If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should compile Qt from the source package.
 For that download from